corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-In cases where an output state represents an update of an input state, we may want to create the output state by basing it on the input state:
+In cases where an output state is an update of an input state, you may want to create the output state by basing it on that input state:

 {{< tabs name="tabs-5" >}}
 {{% tab name="kotlin" %}}